ivlab/ABREngine-UnityPackage/README_INSTALL.md

 # To install `ABREngine` in a Unity Project

-The first three sections refer to the ABREngine Unity Package.
+The first sections refer to the ABREngine Unity Package.
 For install instructions on the ABR Server, see the [ABR Server](#abr-server) section below.

-## Prereqs
-To install dependencies from github.com as described in the next section, you will need to either:
-1. Setup your account for SSH access to github.com by creating a [GitHub SSH key](https://docs.github.com/en/github-ae@latest/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and using a [Git credential helper](https://git-scm.com/docs/gitcredentials) or a blank ssh key password.
-2. Alternatively, since this repo is publicly accessible, you should be able to replace the `ssh://git@github.com` in the commands below with the HTTPS equivalent `https://github.com`.

 ## Install via the Unity Package Manager